dgraves4/steam-indie-success/README.md

 - **Genre Heatmap**: Highlights the dominance of action and adventure games.

 EDA revealed insights such as the importance of affordable pricing and the impact of release longevity on success.
 Visualizations are available in the `images/` folder and the [report](https://www.overleaf.com/read/nkwywqzxpcwr#cf3410).

+Insights from EDA informed feature selection and model training, highlighting the importance of pricing trends and release longevity.
+For instance, the correlation heatmap revealed a moderate relationship between price and recommendations, which were then used as primary combined features to train models.

 ### Data Attributes